jywu20/Notes/Computer Science/Circuit/HDL.md

 or if the upper bound of the loop depends on the input, then the loop is not directly synthesizable.
-But note that in theory, a program only needs one loop, and we already have a loop going on forever in sequential logic.
+But note that in theory, a program only needs one loop, and we already have a loop going on forever in sequential logic, which is usually done by a clock but in theory can also be handled by various asynchronous mechanisms.
 This means we can implement loop conditions of the aforementioned unbounded loops as registers, update their values in each clock cycle, and decide what to do in this clock cycle depending on the values of the registers,